OS2Valghalla/OS2valghalla-3-documentation/docs/source/certificates/index.rst

 Certificates
 =============

-Valghalla is using a few different certificates to be able to use all the integratiosn, this section describes those certificates.
+Valghalla is using a few different certificates to be able to use all the integrations, this section describes those certificates.

 Solution certificates
 ---------------